tlswg/draft-ietf-tls-ticketrequest/draft-wood-tls-ticketrequest.md

 As per {{RFC5077}}, and as described in {{I-D.ietf-tls-tls13}}, TLS servers send clients session tickets at their own discretion in NewSessionTicket messages.
-In contrast, clients are in complete control of how many tickets they may use when establishing future connections.
+Clients are in complete control of how many tickets they may use when establishing future and subsequent connections.
 For example, clients may open multiple TLS connections to the same server for HTTP, or may race TLS connections across different network interfaces.
 The latter is especially useful in transport systems that implement Happy Eyeballs {{RFC8305}}.
-Thus, since connection concurrency and resumption is controlled by clients, a mechanism to request tickets on demand is desirable.
-In this document, we describe a new TLS extension and handshake message that permits clients to request new session tickets at will from the server.
+Since connection concurrency and resumption is controlled by clients, a mechanism to request tickets on demand is desirable.

-This document specifies a new TLS handshake message -- TicketRequest -- that may be used to request tickets via NewSessionTicket messages in TLS 1.3.
+This document specifies a new TLS post-handshake message -- TicketRequest -- that may be used to request tickets via NewSessionTicket messages in TLS 1.3.
 Ticket requests may carry optional application-specific contexts to define the ways in which tickets may be used.
 NewSessionTicket responses reciprocate this application